Petur Tryggvi

-Pétur Tryggvi Hjalmarsson (24 January 1956 - 8 March 2021) was an Icelandic gold and silversmith.
+Pétur Tryggvi Hjalmarsson was an Icelandic gold and silversmith.

 Background

 Tryggvi was born in Ísafjörður in Iceland.
 He was first trained in the goldsmith shop of his father Hjálmar Torfason in Reykjavík.
 He graduated from the Guldsmedehøjskolen (Goldsmith's High School) in Copenhagen in 1983.

 Work

 He opened a workshop in Reykjavík in 1985, and moved to Denmark in 1988; his shop was in Gentofte, near Copenhagen.
 In 2001 he moved back to Iceland, setting up shop in his home town of Ísafjörður.

 Tryggvi was a member of the Exhibition Group of Danish Silversmiths and has several works exhibited at the Koldinghus Museum for Silverware in Kolding Castle, Jutland, Denmark, and at the Danish Museum of Art and Design, Copenhagen.
 He has made the church silver for five churches in Iceland, including for Áskirkja in Reykjavík.

-Tryggvi's work has been exhibited at the Herning Art Museum; at the Victoria & Albert Museum, London; at the Crafts Council, London; and at the Galleri Montan, Denmark.
+Tryggvi's work has been exhibited at the Herning Art Museum; at the Victoria & Albert Museum, London; at the Crafts Council, London; and at the Galleri Mountain, Denmark.

 Director of the Koldinghus Museum, Poul Dedenroth-Schou, explaining why Tryggvi had won the 'Karl Gustav Hansen Prize' in 2010, said that Tryggvi "had attracted attention with his notable jewellery in gold and precious stones, which is also exported to Germany and Japan", as well as working on church silver, "all with a distinctive and powerful idiom".
 According to Dedenroth-Schou, Tryggve can combine silver with gold, platinum, cement, rusting iron and other materials, and had for many years been a valued member of the "Danish Silversmiths" group.

 He died on 8 March 2021.